tobyesmith/singularity101/_sources/workflow.md

 # 📄 The Singularity Workflow

-The definition file is the outcome of the Sandbox workflow, it is useful to test commands and make annotations, the place where commands are being tested is called the sandbox.
+The definition file is the outcome of the Sandbox workflow.
+It is helpful for testing commands and making notes, with the testing taking place in the sandbox environment.

-First, let's take a base operating system image to start and create a sandbox.
+To begin, let’s choose a base operating system image and create a sandbox.

 ```bash
 sudo singularity build --sandbox sandbox/ docker://ubuntu:22.04
 ```

-The previous command, creates a directory called “sandbox”, this is where all changes to the base image are going to be saved and later in a SIF file.
+The previous command creates a directory called “sandbox” where all changes to the base image will eventually be saved in a SIF file.

 ```bash
 sudo singularity shell --writable sandbox/